deodandem/judith/content/posts/Questions.md

 **A:**

-I'm non-monogamous and am seeing a few people at any given time.
-I'm not interested in being in a committed, monogamous relationship at this time.
-My partners know that I do sex work and know about my attitudes towards relationships and monogamy.
-My "type" varies but I seem to be attracted to people with sharp, rough, or angular physical characteristics.
-It's also important to me that my partner isn't possessive, and that he (usually he) has a kind of "zen" or "realist" attitude towards the present and the future.
-That he doesn't try to mold me into something I'm not and that he doesn't try to mold himself into something he's not for the sake of attracting me.
-I also have trouble with men who behave like they really want to please me in bed.
-I prefer someone who isn't afraid to be selfish, who takes what they want first, and then perceives my reaction and adjusts to it or inquires into it.

-I mostly look out for physical attraction when I'm dating.
-I have trouble dating people who are in creative fields or who put a lot into their creative pursuits, probably because most of the people I've met who fall into that category ended up being both insecure and possessive, and I would feel uncomfortable being fetishized for my "taste" or for being "intellectual."
-I really prefer being wanted on the basis of my physical features or the way I talk rather than on the basis of abstract virtues.

-Lastly, I'm drawn to men who have a bit of a submissive streak.
+I've been largely non-monogamous for the last three years, but I'm primarily seeing one lover at this time.
+I guess camming and working as an analyst has reduced my interest in discovering new men to date or hook up with casually.
+My physical "type" varies, but I seem to be attracted to people with sharp, rough, or angular physical characteristics.
+But the most truthful answer would be that I'm most attracted to anyone who resembles someone I've been attracted to before.
+I'm also drawn to men who have a bit of a submissive streak, or who are beautiful enough to elicit in me the fantasy of mutilating or damaging the surface of their skin.
 I don't have experience with dating any avowed masochists because I don't like the idea of gratifying a masochist for free.
 But I'm interested in being a domme to someone who would pay me for it and whom I like.